weiganghuang/holops-1803/task1.md

 Our job is to create the service package.
 As shown below, the service gets a list of PEs.
 For each PE, it needs to create a Layer 2 transport Bundle-Ethernet sub-interface, where the PE Port number identifies the Bundle-Ethernet interface.
 The Service tag (stag) is the VLAN id to be encapsulated.
 The stag is also used as sub-interface id of the Bundle-Ethernet port.
 Customer name and order number must be configured as the description of the sub-interfaces.

-* The service gets a list of PE’s.
-* Each PE contains a Layer 2 transport Bundle-Ethernet sub-interface, where PE Port number is to identify the Bundle-Ethernet interface.
-* Service tag (stag) is the VLAN id to be encapsulated. stag is also used as sub-interface id of Bundle-Ethernet port.
-* Customer name and order number need to be put as the description of the sub-interfaces.
-* Service Attributes:
+Service Attributes:

 ![](./media/media/service-attr.png)

-* CLI's to be configured on PE for L2VPN
+CLI commands to be configured on PE for L2VPN service:
-Service

   ```
   interface Bundle-Ether <PE Port number>.<stag>l2transport